-Choices . . . choices . . . choices . . . choices . . .
+Choices . . . create juicy stories . . . create more choices . . .

+Ready for some juicy stories?
+You’ve come to the right place.
 Hello and welcome!
 Drop your backpack and settle in for conversation and stories—the kind to be retold around the campfire, or at a family reunion:How did an angry letter almost get Terry kicked out of the University of Colorado?
 How did Ann wind up driving her soldier-boyfriend’s shiny Sting Ray convertible into a ditch on the way to Saint-Tropez?

 Life is all about choices—what to be when we grow up, whom to marry, what to do on Saturday night, how to respond to a bully, how to protect an ideal.
 Some choices send us down pathways we never imagined, some good, some bad, all of them lessons in life.

 We started capturing our stories when Terry stuffed a bunch of our juiciest tales into his Ph.D. dissertation, trying to figure out how to bring about change in his hometown, things like battling prejudice, blatant discrimination, and crippling poverty.
-It’s available on inter-library loan from Cornell University, but that’s not very accessible.
+It’s available on inter-library loan from Cornell University . . . but that’s not very accessible.

-So next Terry made up a fictional character, a college guy from a place a lot like his hometown and put him and his pals into conflict with the local leaders over discrimination against Mexican-Americans.
+So next Terry made up a fictional character, a college guy from a place a lot like his hometown, and put him and his pals into conflict with the local leaders over discrimination against Mexican-Americans.
 It’s a rollicking coming of age tale that weaves love and sex into the previously untold story of the Chicano battle for civil rights in the 1960s.

 We think this is one of our best stories yet, so come join us.

 We don’t know you, but here we are, front door wide open, inviting you into our lives.
 We’ve opened the whole house to you—living room; attic and basement; kitchen with a few dirty dishes; the closets; even that magical mirror in the hall—a portal into our past.
-In short, we’ve bared everything: It’s as if we were standing here totally exposed.

-Our memoir, Sting Ray Summer, is chock full of stories.
+In short, we’ve bared everything: Our memoir, A Rendezvous to Remember, is chock full of juicy stories.
 Some, funny.
 Some, thrilling.
 Some, sad.
 Some, embarrassing.
 Some, alas, shocking.

 All of them hinge on choices we’ve made along the way.
 Some may spark memories of your own.